-2. Meanwhile, roughly cut the bread into squares and place in a large bowl with the extra virgin olive oil and a crushed garlic clove.
+3. Cut the bread into squares and place in a large bowl with the extra virgin olive oil and a crushed garlic clove or garlic oil.
 Give it a good mix and season with salt and pepper.
-Turn out onto a baking tray lined with baking paper and bake for 10-15 minutes checking on them regularly – the smaller they are, the less time they will take.
+Turn out onto a baking tray lined with baking paper and bake for 5-7 mins or until toasted.

-5. Remove the croutons from the oven and start assembling your salad.
-Cut the bottoms off two cos lettuces and discard.
+5. Assemble the salad by cutting the bottoms off two cos lettuces and discard.
 Arrange the leaves in a large bowl with the avocado and pour over the dressing.
-Mix well making sure the leaves are coated.
-Finally, divide into bowls, top with sliced boiled eggs, scatter over the croutons and serve with parmesan shavings and a sprinkling of lemon zest.
+6. Mix well, making sure the leaves are fully coated.
+Finally, divide into bowls and top with sliced boiled eggs, croutons and serve with parmesan shavings and a sprinkling of lemon zest.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.